 “Don’t wait to buy real estate; buy real estate and wait.”

 A home is the biggest purchase most Americans will ever make.
 A house blurs the line between “asset” and “liability,” as it is usually both.
 And of course, a house is more than an investment—it is “home sweet home.”
+This makes financial planning to buy a house quite a challenge.

 It is also a key to building wealth.
 Done wisely, purchasing a home can make a seven-figure difference to your future bottom line.
 Let’s look at the why’s—and how’s—of buying a home.
+(Up your home-buying game ever further by reading our Ultimate Guide to Financial Planning Myths.)

 Why Homeowners Are Wealthier